jkgibson-source/cybersecurity-home-lab/OTW-Bandit-Notes.md

 amongst multiple diretories.

 **Solution:**
-Use the find command with the appropriate combined flags to locate the file, then use the cat command to read it.
+Use `find` with the appropriate combined flags to locate the file, then use `cat` to read it.

 **Commands Used:**
 - `cd inhere`
 - `ls -la`
 - `find . -size 1033c -readable ! -executable`
-- `cat ./maybehere07/.file2`
+- `cat ./filepath/.file2`

 **Key Concept:**
-- find with multiple conditions chainsfilters together
+- `find` with multiple conditions chains filters together
 - the c suffix in `size 1033c` means bytes
 - in `! -executable`, the `!` negates the flag `-executable`
 - `.` searches the current directory recursively

+---

+## Level 6 → 7
+**Objective:** Locate the password, located somewhere on the server, using the given specifications.

+**Solution:**
+Use the `find` with the appropriate combined flags to locate the file, then use `cat` to read it, silencing any permission denied errors.

+**Commands Used:**
+- find / -size 33c -user bandit7 -group bandit6 2>/dev/null
+- cat /file/path/bandit7.password

+**Key Concept:**
+- using the `-user` and `-group` flags
+- searching from root using `/`
+- stream redirection using `2>/dev/null`

 ---